L.A.N.D.S. Intensive Program

 All lessons are TEKS aligned for Grades 6-12

-Become Project Wild Certified (includes notebook, flashdrive, and 6 CPE/SBEC hours)
+Become Project Wild / Aquatic WILD Certified (includes notebook, flashdrive with all resources, and 10 CPE/SBEC hours)

 Step Two: Incorporate lessons from the L.A.N.D.S.
 Resource Notebook into your classroom